NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 9. Deactivate the environment: `conda deactivate`.

 10. Now one last check, in some cases it is needed to activate your conda environment in a slightly different manner, so type now on the command line: `source activate ncbidown`.

-If this again activate the `ncbidown`environment, than you conda set-up was correct.
+	If this again activates the `ncbidown`environment, than your conda set-up was correct.
 You can 	deactivate this environment with either: `source deactivate` or `conda deactivate`.

 Now you are all set to use the different conda environments available on the nn9305k project.

 ## Sharing data via a shared folder